 Landmark faculty, students, and staff may submit requests.
 Special arrangements may be made for visiting scholars.
 Materials requested through ILL should support the curriculum, research, or professional development directly related to the patron's job at Landmark College or to the mission of the college.

-Materials Available Through ILL:
+Materials Available Through ILL

 Books usually can be borrowed without restrictions, although some materials may be restricted to use within the Library.
 Libraries do not loan periodicals but will send photocopies of periodical articles.
 While audiovisual materials and sound recordings are becoming more easily obtainable through ILL, rare books, manuscript collections and non-circulating reference materials are usually unavailable for loans.
-Exceptions do exist, so please check with the ILL librarian if you wish to borrow these materials.
+Exceptions do exist, so please check with the Library staff if you wish to borrow these materials.

-Materials Not Available Through ILL:
+Materials Not Available Through ILL